Joshhnatek/cmpe131proj/README.md

 >Broke 'n Hungry will take in a list of ingredients and food items that you have and present you with recipes that you can make!

 ## Objectives:
-- Porvide a solution to organize user's ingredients by suggesting recipes that they may prepare with what they have.
+- Provide a solution to organize user's ingredients by suggesting recipes that they may prepare with what they have.
 - Provide culinary education.

 Functions: